PredictiveEcology/reproducible/cran-comments.md

 ## Downstream dependencies

-Currently `SpaDES.tools`, No conflicts were detected.
+Currently `SpaDES.tools` and `SpaDES.core`.
+No conflicts were detected.